wconrad/wconrad.github.io/_posts/2014-06-03-concatenating-enumerator.markdown

 There are five items being written, but only two format specifiers (`I2, I2`).
 No problem, Fortran's got your back.
-It will simply repeat the entire format specificier, writing two integers on each line, except for the last line, which only gets one integer:
+It will simply repeat the entire format specifier, writing two integers on each line, except for the last line, which only gets one integer:

     1 2
     3 4